joshirajaram/TransitLinkDelivery-Hackathon-SacHacks-Feb21/README.md

 ### Student Journey
 1. Browse downtown restaurants and menus
 2. Add items to order
-3. Select nearest Unitrans stop
+3. Share location or pin it on the map
+4. System assigns the closest downtown‑serving stop and route
-4. Choose delivery window (Lunch 12-2pm or Dinner 6-8pm)
+5. Choose delivery window
-5. Receive QR code for pickup
+6. Receive QR code for pickup
-6. Go to bus stop during window
-7. Show QR to steward and collect order
+7. Track live status; show QR at handoff

 ### Restaurant Journey
 1. Receive order notification
+2. Accept or decline the order
-2. Update status: PREPARING → READY_FOR_PICKUP
+3. Update status: PREPARING → READY_FOR_PICKUP
-3. Hand order to steward when Unitrans arrives
+4. Hand order to steward when Unitrans arrives
-4. Track delivery completion

 ### Steward Journey
 1. Log in to steward interface
 2. Pick up orders from restaurants
-3. Mark orders as ON_BUS
+3. Scan QR to mark ON_BUS (route verified)
 4. Navigate to designated stops
-5. Scan student QR codes to verify
+5. Scan again at drop‑off to mark COMPLETED
-6. Hand over orders and mark COMPLETED

 ## 🎨 Features